5 Day Barbados Itinerary for Fun & Sun

 Shark Hole

 Shark Hole is a small secluded beach along the south-eastern coast of Barbados.
 This tiny spoon-shaped inlet is a unique geological feature in Barbados.
 The beach is protected from the rough waves of the Atlantic by a coral ridge, so the waters are calm at Shark Hole.
-Named after an old fishing tale, you won’t find any sharks at Shark Hole.

 Note: If you swim, do not pass the coral ridge, as the waves are stronger and there are riptides below.
+I skipped swimming here but I loved the rocky cliff.

 Bottom Bay

-Bottom Bay is a beautiful beach semi-enclosed by a cliff, lined with palm trees.
-Tucked away in Barbados’s south coast, Bottom Bay is a popular picnic spot.
-It is not recommended to swim due to the strong waves.
-Enjoy this secluded beach by taking a stroll or packing a picnic.
+Bottom Bay is a beautiful beach semi-enclosed by a cliff and lined with palm trees.
+Tucked away along Barbados’s south coast, Bottom Bay is a popular picnic spot.

 Deebles Point

-When you look directly out at the ocean from Deebles Point, you see nothing but water and know that the next land-mass on the other side is the continent of Africa.
+When you look directly out at the ocean from Deebles Point, you see nothing but water and know that the next land mass on the other side is the continent of Africa.
 You are standing at the most eastern point of the Caribbean.

 Day 3 in Barbados – North Coast and Speightstown